drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

    achieve the strongest consistency possible.

 Static consistency policies are roughly "passed-through" to the data store.
-IPA is implemented as a layer on top of Cassandra because of Cassandra's quorum approach to consistency.
+IPA is implemented as a layer on top of Cassandra because of Cassandra's quorum approach to consistency (and maybe because it seemed easier to develop on top of?).
 By achieving "quorum intersection," writes to and reads from Cassandra can be strongly consistent.
-Weak consistency policies can be satisfied by specifying few replicas to write to (e.g. 1 or 2) and few replicas to read from (e.g. 1 or 2).
+Weak consistency policies can be satisfied by specifying fewer replicas to write to (e.g. 1 or 2) or fewer replicas to read from (e.g. 1 or 2) such that quorum intersection is **not satisfied**.
 The number of replicas written to, W, and the number of replicas read from, R, only needs to be less than the total number of replicas, N, to be weakly consistent.
 But, notice that Cassandra does not natively support complex consistency models, such as causal or strong eventual.

+Dynamic consistency policies are specifications of performance or behavior properties, within which the strongest consistency constraints should be satisfied.
+More concretely, there are two types of of dynamic consistency types: rushed and interval.
+A rushed type represents latency bounds in which an answer is expected.
+For a latency bound of 2 seconds, IPA would return a value meeting the strongest consistency constraints within 2 seconds.
+If strong consistency could be achieved for the operation in 1 second, then that value would be preferred to a returned value that is only weakly consistent.
+When the latency threshold is reached, it may be possible that a value only satisfying weak consistency is available, and thus that would be returned.

-Unlike with Cassandra, implementing an IPA-style consistency type system on top of Ceph will require communicating with Ceph's OSDs more directly.
-This approach would enable a quorum approach by treating each OSD as a replica.
-I'm not entirely sure that there's a way to write to an OSD in a way that doesn't trigger the OSD to communicate to other OSDs automatically.
-Understanding the details of OSD communication will be important for understanding what parts of IPA may be portable to a DPS system on top of Ceph.
+Because the typical IO path to Ceph's storage cluster does not support various consistency models, an IPA-style consistency type system would have to be modified, or a new storage interface on top of Ceph be provided.
+In the quorum style of supporting various consistency models, Ceph may require communicating with the OSDs directly.
+A potential problem could be if the OSD has synchronization with other OSDs in the configured cluster built-in.
+If it is possible to communicate writes to OSDs individually, it would be possible, potentially even "trivial", to enable a quorum approach to consistency over Ceph OSDs.
+Understanding the details of OSD communication will be important for understanding whether Ceph can provide a similar interface to IPA as what Cassandra provides.

 ### MixT Consistency Type System
 In contrast to IPA's approach, [MixT's implementation][mixt-impl] is in C++ and much lower in the development stack.
 Another interesting difference is that the backend data store used is Postgres.
-What makes this interesting is that Postgres (to my knowledge) supports strong consistency, but various levels of *isolation*.
+What makes this interesting is that Postgres (to my understanding) supports strong consistency, but various levels of *isolation*.
 MixT allows weaker consistencies by providing a **D**omain **S**pecific **L**anguage (DSL) for defining computation in a *mixed-consistency transaction*.
 Operations within these mixed-consistency transactions are then split into smaller